liav-hasson/quiz-app-mini/README.md

 #### **A simplified deployment of the Quiz App on a single EC2 instance using Docker Compose.**

-Can be ran localy with docker compose, or a minimal deployment to AWS.
+Can be ran localy with docker compose for personal use, or a minimal deployment to AWS.

----

 ## About The Quiz-app Project